-Innovative Financing Solutions for Legal and Technical Support to Communities
+Innovative Financing Solutions for Technical Support to Communities

-This work is part of a series of projects and activities, supported by UK aid from the Department for International Development, looking at legal support gaps in the context of land investments.
+This work is part of a series of projects and activities, supported by UK aid from the UK government, looking at support gaps in the context of land investments.

 CCSI is working to advance basket funds for community support in different contexts.
 Interested in participating?
 Contact us at [email protected].